If you would like fresh frozen Wild Alaskan salmon delivered to your doorstep,

 Shirley's Salmon Cakes with Dressing

-l can (16 ounces) wild salmon
+| Salmon Patties / Burgers l can (16 ounces) wild salmonl egg, slightly beaten

 l cup bread crumbs made from toasted bread